itu-bdsa/lecture_notes/sessions/session_02/Slides.md

     > Software is the collection of **all artifacts**, which allows **suitably educated persons** with access to specified and suitable **hardware** to **instantiate** a running system.
     >
-    > Additionally, the collection of such artifacts allows such suitably persons to **understand** and **reason** about a systems' working and properties and let them **understand** why the system is as it is and why it behaves the way it does.
+    > Additionally, the collection of such artifacts allows such suitably persons to **understand** and **reason** about a systems' working and properties and let them **understand** why the system is as it is and why it behaves the way it does.-->

   <!-- That is, software is first software once it can be **executed** (instantiated).
 To be able to run software you have to first build (and distribute) it -->